USA Swimming Sexual Abuse Lawsuits

-The lawsuits were filed by Corsiglia, McMahon & Allard on behalf of six women who were sexually abused more than 30 years ago.
+The suits were filed by Corsiglia, McMahon & Allard on behalf of six women who were sexually abused more than 30 years ago.

-The victims, who are now in their 40s and 50s, were all Olympic hopefuls who were abused when they were teens and pre-teens.
+The women, who are now in their 40s and 50s, were all Olympic hopefuls who were abused when they were teens and pre-teens.

-Three of the six victims recently spoke to the media about their abuse in hopes of seeing meaningful change.
+Three of the six victims spoke about their abuse at a June 2020 news conference, in hopes of seeing meaningful change.

 “USA Swimming enabled my coach, Mitch Ivey, to abuse me because they knew he’d impregnated an underage swimmer years before he became my coach.
 They should have banned him then but they protected him instead and allowed him to continue coaching,” victim Suzette Moran said.

 Suzette was 14 when Ivey started grooming her for his own sexual gratification.
-The grooming escalated and Suzette became pregnant.
+The grooming escalated and Suzette became pregnant when she was 17.